zhanxw/anno/README.md

 <!-- -->

+    -u how far apart from 5'-end of the gene are counted as upstream -d how far apart from 3'-end of the gene are counted as downstream

+The *-u* and *-d* parameters define the range of upstream and downstream.

-    -u how far apart from 5'-end of the gene are counted as upstream -d how far apart from 3'-end of the gene are counted as upstream -se how far apart from 5'-end of the gene are counted as upstream -si how far apart from 3'-end of the gene are counted as upstream
+    -se how far apart from 5'-end of the gene are counted as upstream -si how far apart from 3'-end of the gene are counted as upstream

+The *-se* and *-si* defines the splice region.
+By default, 3 bases into the exon and 8 bases into the introns are defined as splicing sites.
+If mutations happen in these regions, we will annotate it as "Normal\_Splice\_Site" unless the mutations happens in the traditionally important "GU...AG" region in the intron, in that case, we will "Essential\_Splice\_Site" as annotation.

 Example
 =======